opentext-idol/idol-rich-media-tutorials/tutorials/appendix/Media_tips.md

 - [MS-Celeb-1M](https://github.com/EB-Dodo/C-MS-Celeb): The Microsoft Research One Million Celebrities in the Real World dataset is a benchmark for large-scale face recognition.
 - [PETS2009](http://cs.binghamton.edu/~mrldata/pets2009): The IEEE International Workshop on Performance Evaluation of Tracking and Surveillance 2009 dataset is a public benchmark for the characterization of different crowd activities.

-    > The PETS2009 dataset is provided as folders of stills.
+    > TIP: The PETS2009 dataset is provided as folders of stills.
 To concatenate them into videos, use the ffmpeg command:
     > ```sh
     > ffmpeg -r 7 -i S3/Multiple_Flow/Time_12-43/View_008/frame_%04d.jpg -c:v libx264 -vf fps=25 -pix_fmt yuv420p S3_MF_Time_12-43_View_008.mp4
     > ```

 - [UA-DETRAC](http://detrac-db.rit.albany.edu/home): The University at Albany DEtection and TRACking dataset is a benchmark for challenging real-world multi-object detection and multi-object tracking.

-    > The UA-DETRAC dataset is provided as folders of stills.
+    > TIP: The UA-DETRAC dataset is provided as folders of stills.
 To concatenate them into videos, use the ffmpeg command:
     > ```sh
     > ffmpeg -r 25 -i ./MVI_40864/img%05d.jpg -c:v libx264 -vf fps=25 -pix_fmt yuv420p MVI_40864.mp4
     > ```